la3mmchen/contracts/docs/api-schema.md

 - Search is case-insensitive and matches against name, company, and description
 - Export functionality creates individual markdown files for each contract
 - File attachments are stored as metadata; actual file storage is handled separately
+- Draft contracts allow minimal information and can be completed later
+- Duplicate checking by name + company is enforced for all contracts when company is provided